Your True Self: Illuminated

 Phase 1: Getting to Know You and Your Story

-“When you envision yourself fully in your element—where you feel completely authentic—what do you see?”
+“When you imagine yourself in your element—totally at ease and fully yourself—what do you see?”

 Phase 2: The Photoshoot